gymrek-lab/gymreklab.github.io/doc/Onboarding.rst

 ..
 TODO: set up lab website PRs to automatically give access to the org

-To get access to our lab's computing resources on Expanse, just follow :ref:`these directions <expanse-get-account>`.
+To get access to our lab's computing resources on Snorlax, TSCC, or Expanse, just follow :ref:`these directions <computeresources>`.

 Finally, you should request badge access to our lab by filling out `this form <https://ucsd.co1.qualtrics.com/jfe/form/SV_4SB1zEZdwfLeljE>`_.
 You should mark that you are requesting access to our collaboratory, the "Center for Precision Genomics" (CPG).